terra-hq/vue-form/README.md

     -   Props:
         -   **id**: (Required) ID of the select element - (String).
         -   **selectClass**: (Required) CSS class for styling the select - (String).
+        -   **modifierClass**: CSS class for styling with a modifier class - If not provided, it will not be displayed - (String).
         -   **options**: (Required) An array of objects representing the options in the select dropdown.
 Each object should have the properties `id` (value of the option), `label` (display label of the option) and `disabled` (optional - indicates if the option is disabled) - ({id: String, label: String, disabled: Boolean}[]).
         -   **v-model**: (Required) Two-way binding for the selected option's value - (String).
         -   **required**: Boolean value indicating whether the select is required (Optional - Default is false) - (Boolean).
         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added (Optional - Default is false) - (Boolean).
+        -   **extraAttrs**: Allows including additional attributes dynamically to adapt the behavior and presentation of this element according to the specific needs of each project - ({key, value}[])
+        -   **optionAttrs**: Allows including additional attributes dynamically to adapt the behavior and presentation of the options according to the specific needs of each project - ({key, value}[])

 -   **TTextarea**
     The TTextarea component represents a multiline text input.